Who we are

 Stephen has been a Buddhist practitioner for more than 35 years.
 After traveling through Asia as a youth, Stephen began practicing Buddhist meditation in 1976 at the age of 19.
 Following his awakening experience at 28, he continued the opening process of deepening and integrating the “unconditioned” in his everyday life.

 In 2005, Stephen attended a two-month retreat with the Burmese meditation master, Ven.
 Pa Auk Sayadaw.
 He completed the entire Samatha path as presented by the Sayadaw, becoming the first American male to complete this attainment.
 The Sayadaw authorized Stephen to teach in 2007.
-With his wife and teaching partner Tina Rasmussen, Stephen wrote the book, Practicing the Jhanas, published by Shambhala Publications in 2009.
+With Tina Rasmussen, Stephen wrote the book, Practicing the Jhanas, published by Shambhala Publications in 2009.
 Stephen and Tina now offer retreats and spiritual mentoring to students worldwide.

 Special Projects Director